Special Education Enrollment Information

 Access Transition Program (ages 18-22) - available at some schools

-Access, the Adult Transition Program, is for students on track for a Certificate of Completion at the end of 12th grade.
-SFUSD students on IEPs are eligible for special education services through Access until they are 22 years of age or complete a High School Diploma.
+Students eligible for Access, the Adult Transition Program, are on track for a Certificate of Completion at the end of 12th grade.
+Access programming includes post-secondary education, employment, and independent living skills.
+Individual student needs, strengths, preferences and interests inform IEP services for instruction, related services, community experiences, employment development, and other post-school adult living objectives.
+SFUSD students on IEPs are eligible for special education services through Access until they are 22 years of age or complete a high school diploma.

 Has completed 12th grade